Topologically ordered time crystals: Abstract

 \section{Abstract}

-We define topological time crystals, a dynamical phase of periodically driven quantum many-body systems capturing the coexistence of topological order with the spontaneous breaking of discrete time-translation symmetry.
-We show that many-body localization can stabilize this phase against generic perturbations and establish some of its key features and signatures.
+We define topological time crystals, a dynamical phase of periodically driven quantum many-body systems capturing the coexistence of intrinsic topological order with the spontaneous breaking of discrete time-translation symmetry.
+We show that many-body localization can stabilize this phase against generic perturbations and establish some of its key features and signatures, including a dynamical, time-crystal form of the perimeter law for topological order.
 We link topological and ordinary time crystals through three complementary perspectives: higher-form symmetries, quantum error-correcting codes, and a holographic correspondence.
 We also propose an experimental realization of a surface-code-based topological time crystal for the Google Sycamore processor.

 {\bf Introduction}--- Topologically ordered (TO) systems~\cite{Kitaev2003toriccode,Kitaev2006,*Levin-Wen,Nayak2008RMP} display quantized nonlocal features such as fractional braiding statistics or groundstate degeneracy depending only on the topology of the underlying manifold.
 These striking phenomena motivated numerous conceptual advances (e.g., symmetry-protected or -enriched topological phases~\cite{Chen2010,Chen2013,HasanKane2010TIreview,Senthil2015,MesarosRan2013SET}) and applications [e.g., quantum error correcting (QEC) codes~\cite{Kitaev2003toriccode,dennisTopologicalQuantumMemory2002,FowlerMariantoniMartinisCleland2012surfacecode,TerhalRMP}] based on topological low-energy physics.
 More recently, studies of topological matter expanded beyond the low-energy regime to include far-from-equilibrium problems such as quenches~\cite{Caio2015,Hu2016,Wilson2016} or driven systems~ \cite{KitagawaBergRudnerDemler2010floquet, RudnerLindnerBergLevin20132dfloquet,TitumBergRudnerRefaelLindner2016AFAI, KhemaniLazaridesMoessnerSondhi2016TC,KeyserlingkSondhi2016floquetSPT, *KeyserlingkSondhi2016floquet2,*RoyHarper2016FSPT1d,*PotterMorimotoVishwanath2016FSPT,Potirniche2017FSPTcoldatom,Flaschner2016FloquetBlochband}.